Olical/Mappa/README.md

  * [AJAX toolbox](http://ajaxtoolbox.com/) for working with AJAX
  * [Cross browser events](http://www.dynamic-tools.net/toolbox/crossBrowserEvents/) for managing events
  * [Browser detect](http://www.quirksmode.org/js/detect.html) for working out what the client is using

+# An example set up

+I have set up an example which uses all of the functions listed above.
+You will have to go onto the individual websites for documentation.
+And look at the bottom of the file for what is mapped to what.

+You can download it from this [Gist](https://gist.github.com/885208).

+Pull out stuff you don't need and add things you do.
+That's the whole idea of this.

+Wrapping your most used functions into one pretty object.